rust-motd/rust-motd/README.md

 ## Configuration

 `rust-motd` uses a `TOML` configuration file to determine which components to run, and any parameters for those components.
-Components can be enabled or disabled by including or removing/commenting out the relevant section of configuration.
+Components can be enabled or disabled by including or removing/commenting-out the relevant section of configuration.
+The enabled components will be printed in the order they appear in the configuration file.
+In other words, you can customize the printing order by rearranging the sections of the configuration file.
 An example configuration file is included in [example_config.toml](example_config.toml).

 A configuration file can either be specified as the first argument to `rust-motd` via the comnmand line or placed in one of two default locations.
 If a config file is not specified as an argument, `rust-motd` will check `$XDG_CONFIG_HOME/rust-motd/config.toml` and `$HOME/.config/rust-motd/config.toml` in that order.